shibusavic/StockDataImport/README.md

 }
 ```

 The keys under `DatabaseEngines` line up with they keys under `ConnectionStrings`.
+In other words, if you add a new ConnectionString, you must add a corresponding entry to the DatabaseEngines section, or it will complain.

 ---